raviqqe/ribbit-vm/README.md

-# rbbit-vm
+# ribbit-vm

-Fork of Rust implementation of Ribbit
+Fork of Rust implementation of Ribbit.